- Home

 Withdrawing from a study

-Participating in research is voluntary and you can withdraw at any time.
-You may want to leave because you:
+Participating in research is voluntary and you can stop (withdraw) at any time.

 - don’t feel it is helping

-- move further away from where you are receiving treatment
+- move away from the treatment centre

 - change your mind.